mark-lord/mlx-sdturbo-webui/README.md

 ## Acknowledgements

 This project uses the Stable Diffusion model and is optimized with MLX for Apple Silicon.
-Special thanks to the creators of these technologies and the open-source community.
+Special thanks to the team behind MLX and the open-source community!